 What Are Camp Lejeune Lawsuits?

-Camp Lejeune lawsuits are legal actions brought against the federal government by people who were harmed by the contaminated water at U.S. Marine Corps Base Camp Lejeune in North Carolina between 1953 and 1987.
+Camp Lejeune water contamination lawsuits are legal claims brought against the federal government by people who were harmed by the contaminated water at U.S. Marine Corps Base Camp Lejeune in North Carolina between 1953 and 1987.

 During this time, two of Camp Lejeune’s water treatment plants — Tarawa Terrace and Hadnot Point Treatment Plant — were contaminated with toxic chemicals called volatile organic compounds (VOCs).

-Before a new law called the Honoring Our PACT Act was passed in August 2022, Camp Lejeune victims could not file lawsuits — they could only apply for disability benefits through the U.S. Department of Veterans Affairs (VA).
+Before a new law called the Camp Lejeune Justice Act (CLJA) of 2022 (part of the PACT Act) was passed in August 2022, Camp Lejeune victims could not file lawsuits for their injuries — they could only apply for benefits through the U.S. Department of Veterans Affairs (VA).

 This is because the federal government had immunity against lawsuits, which left victims and their families with no legal options.